munificent/craftinginterpreters/book/closures.md

 The `makeClosure()` function defines and returns a function.
 We call it twice and get two closures back.
-They are created by the same nested function declaration, but close over different values.
+They are created by the same nested function declaration `closure`, but close over different values.
 When we call the two closures, each prints a different string.
-That implies we need some runtime representation for a closure that captures the local variables surrounding the function as they exist when the function declaration is executed.
+That implies we need some runtime representation for a closure that captures the local variables surrounding the function as they exist when the function declaration is *executed*, not just when it is compiled.

 We'll work our way up to capturing variables, but a good first step is defining that object representation.
 Our existing ObjFunction type represents the <span